Computable randomness and betting for computable probability spaces: Introduction

-Section~\ref{sec:Kolmogorov-complexity-and-randomness} gives a machine characterization of computable and Schnorr randomness for computable probability spaces.
-This combines the machine characterizations of computable randomness and Schnorr randomness (respectively, Mihailovi\'{c} \cite[Thereom 7.1.25]{Downey2010} and Downey, Griffiths, and LaForte \cite{Downey2004a}) with the machine characterization of Martin-Löf randomness on arbitrary computable probability spaces (Gács \cite{Gacs:1980fj} and Hoyrup and Rojas \cite{Hoyrup2009}).
+Section~\ref{sec:Kolmogorov-complexity-and-randomness} gives a machine characterization of computable and Schnorr randomness with respect to computable probability spaces.
+This combines the machine characterizations of computable randomness and Schnorr randomness (respectively, Mihailovi\'{c} \cite[Thereom 7.1.25]{Downey2010} and Downey, Griffiths, and LaForte \cite{Downey2004a}) with the machine characterization of Martin-Löf randomness with respect to arbitrary computable probability spaces (Gács \cite{Gacs:1980fj} and Hoyrup and Rojas \cite{Hoyrup2009}).

 Section~\ref{sec:CR-and-isomorphisms} shows a correspondence between cell decompositions of a computable probability space $(\mathcal{X},\mu)$ and isomorphisms from $(\mathcal{X},\mu)$ to Cantor space.
 I also show computable randomness is preserved by isomorphisms between computable probability spaces, giving yet another characterization of computable randomness.
 However, unlike other notions of randomness, computable randomness is not preserved by mere morphisms (almost-everywhere computable, measure-preserving maps).